 In blitz for example I have taken many rematches where my opponent interestingly behaves like they were in a bullet time format, which is very harmful.

-They were playing so fast that it is impossible to see the correct moves available, the video below references how fast bullet games can be (1-minute time format):
+They were playing so fast that it is impossible to see the correct moves available, bullet games especially can be really fast (1-minute time format).

-This is definitely too fast to be able to win in a simple 5 minutes blitz game, I won a lot of games by playing against a rematch like this.
+Whether it is blitz or bullet, avoid playing too fast (When you play moves automatically, you are going too fast).
+I won a lot of games by playing against a rematch like this.

 Do not be too passive in chess rematches

 Despite the results of the initial game it is important not to never play passive in a rematch, this is a trap that a lot of people fall into.
 Especially if they have emerged victorious from the initial match, they are likely to play it safe and remain passive.

 As you can imagine this is not the way to play chess, passive moves will eventually be taken advantage of by a decent initiative.

 Instead I want you to behave that the previous match never occurred, that you have prepared but not changed your playing style by being too active nor too passive.